aganesan94/ckad/Chapter-1-Basics/README.md

 kubectl get events
 kubectl get ev

+# Record the deployment so it can register history
+kubectl create -f <deployment-file> --record

 # Create a deployment with a specific nginx version
 # Every rollout of a deployment creates a revision
 # Check out the  status of the deployment "status"